-After spending a couple of weeks in Rome and Tuscany, we drove down south where we spent 4 nights in serene Sorrento.
-Of course, we took a tour of the stunning Amalfi Coast and went on a wet but amazing stroll through rainy and mysterious Pompeii.
+After spending a couple of weeks in Rome and Tuscany, during the months of November and December, we drove down south where we spent 4 nights in serene Sorrento.
+Of course, we took a tour of the stunning Amalfi Coast and went on a wet but amazing stroll through the rainy and mysterious city of Pompeii.

-Despite occasional rain showers, which are normal that time of year, the carefree seaside village of Sorrento was dressed up and buzzing with holiday frivolity.
+Despite occasional rain showers, which are normal during the winter months, the carefree seaside village of Sorrento was dressed up and buzzing with holiday frivolity.
 Our home base was the Hotel Antiche Mura, a conveniently located boutique hotel perched on top of a deep ravine.
 It was only a block from the Piazza Tasso, a cafe-lined square in the center of town.